• Home

 Smart contracts, facilitated by blockchain technology, streamline property transactions.
 They automate complex processes such as title transfers, rental agreements, and escrow management.
 This reduces the need for intermediaries and expedites the closing process.

 Moreover, proptech platforms provide data-driven insights for investors, enabling them to make informed decisions about property investments.
-Machine learning algorithms analyze market trends and property values, assisting users in identifying lucrative opportunities.

 14. Regtech